Cave of the Letters Lookout

-“Cave of the Letters” was the name given by Prof. Yigael Yadin to a cave he excavated in the 1960’s in Nahal Hever, after the discovery of dramtic remains of the last stages of the Jewish Rebelleion against the Romans known as the “Bar-Kokhba Revolt” .
+Cave of the Letters was the name given by Prof. Yigael Yadin to a cave he excavated in the 1960s in Nahal Hever, a dry riverbed in the southern part of the Judean Desert.
+The excavations yielded various artifacts belonging to the Jews who escaped from the Romans at the last stages of the Bar-Kokhba Revolt (132-135 CE).

 The discovery of skeletons indicates most of them did not survive.
 They died either from starvation, or from suffocation, perhaps from a fire lit at the caves’ entry by the Romans.
 The most famous discovery was a cache of letters sent from Bar-Kokhba, the leader of the revolt, to the rebels of Ein Gedi, with various tactical and religious instructions.

 A monument above the cave marks the spot where the rebels’ skeletal remains were re-buried after been studied.
 The monuments’ plaque was vandalized, several times, most likely by locals.
 In my last visit in 2018, it was repaired, again.

 Setting a tour to the Cave of the Letters Lookout

 The viewpoint to the ‘Cave of the Letters’ is from a cliff above Nahal Hever, that can only be reached with an off-road 4×4 vehicle.